-Integrating sustainability into your grocery operations isn’t just good for the environment; it’s also good for business.
+Integrating sustainable foods into your grocery operations isn’t just good for the environment; it’s also good for business.
 A January study by international consumer products giant Unilever found that globally, a third of all consumers are buying from brands that practice sustainability.
 The study didn’t just ask consumers in five countries what they were doing, it compared their actual purchasing behaviors to their claims, and found people really do prefer to do business with companies they perceive as contributing to social and environmental good.

 Unilever also found that 78 percent of Americans say they feel better when they buy products that have been sustainably produced.
 What’s more, the company’s own experience illustrates the impact of the sustainability trend; Unilever brands that have emphasized and marketed sustainability accounted for nearly half of the company’s global growth in 2015, growing 30 percent faster than the rest of its businesses.